Nuclore/Email-Sender/README.md

    All of these attachments will be sent to each recipient.
    If you do not want to include attachments, leave this folder empty.

-3. Before running main.py, you will need to change some security settings in the Google account associated with this gmail address.
+3. Before running the program, you will need to change some security settings in the Google account associated with this gmail address.
    Login to the Google account via the following URL: https://accounts.google.com/ Navigate to the security section, and disable 2-Step verification if it is already enabled.
    Finallly, enable "Less Secure App Access" to allow the emails to be sent through the SMTP server.

    If you want to use an outlook, yahoo or zoho email address to send the emails, change the domain in main.py to the domain of the email address (e.g. outlook.com, yahoo.com, zohomail.com)
-   However, if you want to use an other email address than what is specified, you will need to enter the SMTP Server Address which the email address can authenticate to.
+   However, if you want to use an email address with a domain that is not listed, you will required to enter the SMTP Server Address which the email address can authenticate to.
    You can find the SMTP Server Address by googling "SMTP Server Address for {domain}".
-   If you are using a company email address, speak to your IT Department for the SMTP Server Address.
+   If you are using a company email address, speak to the System Administrator for the SMTP Server Address.
-   You MAY need to change some settings for the account associated with the email address, to allow emails to be sent from it.
-   If you unsure how to change these settings, you can google "<domain> SMTP Connection Settings" e.g "Yahoo SMTP Connection Settings"

 4. Run main.py
    Enter and confirm the sender email address.